The purpose of financial aid is to assist students in paying their college bills. Financial aid is used to supplement family resources for college.

 The Financial Aid office and admissions counselors are available to explain the financial aid application process, the details of various aid programs and the requirements of each.
 Students may also refer to the Hesston College course catalog for a complete listing of financial aid resources and details on eligibility requirements, academic requirements and refund policies.

 The application for financial aid (Free Application for Federal Student Aid – FAFSA) is good for one year only and must be renewed.
 Students may complete the FAFSA any time after October 1.
-The information from the previous tax year will be used.
+The information from the prior prior tax year will be used.
+For example, the 2023-24 FAFSA uses 2021 tax information.